Spoilers For ‘The Young And The Restless’: Kyle’s Astonishing Choice

 Summer (Hunter King) insists on a quick wedding.
 There will be no year-long engagement for this Newman granddaughter.
 She wants to pin Kyle (Michael Mealor) down right away, so plans continue at breakneck speed, and the big day arrives all too soon for Kyle.

-Inquisitr reported that Kyle has second thoughts about his hasty wedding to Summer, and she calls him to give him a push towards showing up.
+The Inquisitr reported that Kyle has second thoughts about his hasty wedding to Summer, and she calls him to give him a push towards showing up.
 After all, Summer is waiting dressed in white while her mother Phyllis (Gina Tognoni), dad Nick (Joshua Morrow), and grandfather Victor (Eric Braeden) stand around with nothing to do.
 Kyle’s tardiness is undoubtedly humiliating.

 Kyle actor Michael Mealor recently discussed the storyline with Soap Opera Digest.